innolitics/rdm/rdm/init_files/documents/software_plan.md

     All commits should include a link back to the change request.
 E.g., `Issue #104`.
 The `rdm hooks` command, which may have been set up as part of the onboarding activity, uses the numbers in the git branch name to pre-populate these.
 However, if you're working on another change request within your current branch, that's okay---just be sure to update the numbers.

-    Push your commits to GitLab periodically to back up your work.
+    Push your commits to GitHub periodically to back up your work.

-4. **Create Merge Request**
+4. **Create Pull Request**

-    When work on the change request(s) is nearing completion, a GitLab merge request should be created for merging your git branch into the main branch.
+    When work on the change request(s) is nearing completion, a GitHub merge request should be created for merging your git branch into the main branch.
 A brief summary of the changes should be included in the merge request description.
 These comments will be included in the release history record.

-5. **Assign Merge Request Reviewer**
+5. **Assign Pull Request Reviewer**

     Once you're ready for your changes to be reviewed, you must assign a reviewer to verify the changes.
 Select a reviewer (or multiple reviewers) as appropriate for the activities you performed.
 Each activity indicates who must verify the outputs.
 E.g., some activities require that the project lead be the reviewer.